redfin/react-server/packages/react-server/docs/why-react-server.md

 generated on the server side, and that's not always as easy as it seems.
 Ideally, reconnecting goes something like this:

-1. On the server side, call `React.renderToString` on a React element that you wish to render.
+1. On the server side, call `ReactDOM.renderToString` on a React element that you wish to render.
 This returns a string that represents a document fragment.
    The root of that document fragment will have an attribute (`data-react-checksum`) that is a simple checksum of the text of the entire fragment.
 1. The server returns the document fragment to the browser wrapped in an HTML page.
-1. In the browser, once the document has been loaded, the JavaScript code runs again, this time calling `React.render` on the React element and also passing in the root of the pre-rendered HTML in the document.
+1. In the browser, once the document has been loaded, the JavaScript code runs again, this time calling `ReactDOM.render` on the React element and also passing in the root of the pre-rendered HTML in the document.
 1. React will construct a virtual DOM and run its checksum on that virtual DOM.
 If the checksum matches the `data-react-checksum` embedded in the